 5. Decide When and Where to Vote

 You don’t have to wait until election day to vote.
 You have three options to cast your vote: Early Voting, Vote By Mail, and Vote on Election Day.

-Early Voting starts October 12th and runs through October 30th.
+Early Voting starts on October 17th for the 2022 Midterm Election.
 You have way more places to go vote when you vote early.
 You can usually find early voting locations by visiting the website of the county you live in.
 You can also find them online on the Secretary of State My Voter Page website.
 Finally, you can find them by clicking the button below and selecting the county you live in.

-Election Day is Tuesday, November 3, 2020.
-This is the last chance you have to cast your ballot.
+The General Election is on November 8, 2022.
 On election day, you must vote at your designated polling precinct.
 This is the location printed on your voter registration card.
 You can also find it on the Secretary of State My Voter Page. (click the button below).
-If you choose this option, be prepared for long lines!
+If you choose this option, be prepared for long lines (even in a year without federal elections)!
 Do your best to be plan ahead and know that it could take anywhere from a few minutes to several hours to finish voting.
 Please be patient and stay in line!
 If you encounter any trouble, please do not leave without casting a provisional ballot.
 If you have problems, you can call the election protection hotline at 1-866-OUR-VOTE (1-866-687-8683)!